MicrosoftDocs/windows-dev-docs/hub/apps/design/style/iconography/overview.md

 ---
 title: Iconography in Windows
-description: How to create app icons/logos that represent your app in the Start menu, app tiles, the taskbar, the Microsoft Store, and more.
+description: Design and create an app icon for your Windows app.
 keywords: windows 10, uwp
 author: hickeys
 ms.author: hickeys